 Kenya, whose army is still fighting in Somalia after invading in 2011, has suffered a spate of grenade attacks and shootings, often blamed on Somalia's al-Qaeda linked al-Shebab or homegrown Islamist supporters.

 Tensions on the coast also are high, where police have cracked down on Islamist groups as well as a separatists wanting to split the popular tourist region from the rest of Kenya.

 With President Mwai Kibaki stepping down after two terms in power, the main race to replace him is split between Prime Minister Rail Odinga and Kenyatta.
-However, adding to the unease is the looming trials in the International Criminal Court (ICC) for Kenyatta as well as his running mate William Ruto for their alleged roles in orchestrating murder, rape and violence after 2007 polls.

 The trials, set to begin on April 10-11, could clash with a presidential run-off vote due within a month if – as many expect – no candidate wins an outright majority in the first round.

 Kenyatta, who protests his innocence but says he will cooperate with the ICC, has accused the international community in campaign rallies of "wanting to impose their thoughts and will on the Kenyan people" through the trials.

 Kenya, as a signatory of the Rome Statute of the ICC, would be forced to act on any arrest warrant issued by the court should the two politicians refuse to attend – with the pair potentially absent for at least two years as the trials progress.